 If you are looking to get out for a nice easy winter hike, you’ll surely want to check out Ponytail Falls in the Columbia River Gorge right now.
-The trail begins at one of the most scenic trailheads anywhere, and will continue into the Middle Oneonta Falls and other waterfalls that are absolutely gorgeous.
-My last hike here I got a great workout in, and also was able to snap a few amazing photos.
+The trail begins at one of the most scenic trailheads anywhere and will continue into the Middle Oneonta Falls and other waterfalls that are absolutely gorgeous.
+On my last hike here I got a great workout in, and also was able to snap a few amazing photos.

-In these photos, courtesy of Anthony Castro, you will see that Ponytail Falls were frozen over on Sunday, December 18 and is absolutely stunning.
+In these photos, courtesy of Anthony Castro, you will see that Ponytail Falls was frozen over on Sunday, December 18, and is absolutely stunning.

 In literally a few steps, you are leaving the modern freeway noise and will enter into a new world.

 This easy hike is less than a mile round trip, and is open all year-round (except during winter storms).

 While it may be slower in the winter, you may still consider leaving early to beat the rush to this beautiful spot.